What Does Logistics Software Cost by Type?

 How Much Does a Fleet Management Platform Cost?

-Grand View Research projects the fleet management market will hit $52.4 billion by 2030, pushed along by rising fuel costs and ELD compliance.
-Off-the-shelf platforms like Samsara bill $25-$45 per vehicle per month.
-Run 500 vehicles and that's $150,000-$270,000 a year, every year, with no end date.
-A custom platform costs more upfront and then kills the per-vehicle fee for good.
+Grand View Research projects the fleet management market will more than quadruple by 2030, pushed along by rising fuel costs and ELD compliance.
+Off-the-shelf platforms like Samsara bill per vehicle per month.
+That meter never stops, and it scales with every truck you add for as long as you run the fleet.
+A custom platform front-loads the work and then removes the per-vehicle fee for good.

-GPS tracking and geofencing: $15,000-$30,000.
+GPS tracking and geofencing, sized by fleet count and update frequency.
 Live vehicle positions on a map, route playback after the fact, geofence alerts when a vehicle enters or leaves a zone, and speed-violation pings.
 The GPS layer takes coordinates over MQTT from OBD-II devices or standalone trackers, parks them in Redis for live queries, then archives the history in TimescaleDB or InfluxDB so you can dig through it later.

-ELD compliance and driver management: $12,000-$25,000.
+ELD compliance and driver management, sized by regulatory surface.
 Hours-of-service tracking, duty status that flips automatically when the vehicle moves, violation alerts for drivers, DVIR (Driver Vehicle Inspection Report) forms, and FMCSA-compliant data transfer.
 Run a fleet in the US and ELD compliance isn't a choice.
 It's been federally mandated since 2019.

-Fuel monitoring and maintenance scheduling: $10,000-$20,000.
+Fuel monitoring and maintenance scheduling, sized by how deep you read the vehicle bus.
 Fuel burn pulled straight from OBD-II data, theft alerts when the tank level drops out of nowhere, preventive maintenance scheduled off mileage or engine hours, and repair costs tracked over time.
-Companies running 200+ vehicles usually claw back $40,000-$80,000 a year on fuel optimization alone.
+Companies running 200+ vehicles usually claw back a serious slice of annual fuel spend on optimization alone.

-Driver mobile app (Flutter): $15,000-$25,000.
+Driver mobile app (Flutter), sized by how much has to work offline.
 The driver-facing app covers trip assignments, navigation, delivery confirmation with a photo for proof, hours logging, and the inspection checklist.
 Flutter hands you iOS and Android off one codebase, which shaves 30-40% versus building two native apps.
 Our team has shipped Flutter apps into production this way, including driver apps built offline-first for the dead zones where connectivity drops out.

-Admin dashboard and reporting: $12,000-$20,000.
+Admin dashboard and reporting, sized by how many modules feed it.
 Fleet utilization, driver scorecards, fuel efficiency trends, maintenance cost analysis, compliance audit reports.
 The dashboard wires into every other module, so it's the last thing you build.
 It's also, naturally, the first thing every stakeholder asks to see.

 A blunt reality check on build-vs-buy.
 Fewer than 100 vehicles?
 Just use Samsara or Motive.
 Custom only starts to pay off above 200-300 vehicles, the point where per-vehicle SaaS fees creep past the annualized cost of owning the thing outright.
 Breakeven usually lands somewhere around 18-24 months.